 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

+Children with AML may experience the following symptoms or signs.
+Sometimes, children with AML do not have any of these changes.
+Or, the cause of a symptom may be a different medical condition that is not cancer.
 The early signs and symptoms of AML can look very much like the flu or other common childhood illnesses.
-Most of the signs and symptoms of AML are caused by the bone marrow making fewer normal blood cells and the buildup of cancerous AML cells.
-Often a child with AML will have one or more of the following symptoms:
+Most of the signs and symptoms of AML are caused by the bone marrow making fewer healthy blood cells and the buildup of cancerous AML cells.

-- Aching bones and joints
+Aching bones and joints

-- Swollen lymph nodes
+Swollen lymph nodes

-- Bleeding and bruising easily
+Bleeding and bruising easily

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+If AML is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
+This may be called palliative care or supportive care.
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your child’s health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.